 - Making soup from a can for dinner?
 While it's cooking, add extra frozen vegetables like carrots and peas.

 - Buy frozen vegetable blends that you steam in your microwave oven for quick side dishes.

 - Going for pizza?
 Top it with spinach, peppers, olives and tomatoes instead of pepperoni and sausage.

 There are some differences in cooking methods that can impact how you can retain the most nutrients.
 In general, cooking methods that use the least amount of heat exposure (both time and temperature) retain the most nutrients.
 For example, steaming vegetables retains more nutrients than boiling, and stir-frying is better than roasting, pan-frying or slow-cooking.
 Not all nutrients are lost during cooking.
 Usually vitamin C and some of the B vitamins are the biggest victims.
 Interestingly, some of the phytochemicals like lycopene in tomatoes and anthocyanins in blueberries actually become more concentrated when cooked.
 Here are some tips:

 - Don't peel or cut your fresh fruits or vegetables until you are ready to eat or cook them.

-- Steam vegetables with a steamer basked in a large sauce pan or with an electric vegetable/rice steamer.
+- Steam vegetables with a steamer basket in a large saucepan or an electric vegetable/rice steamer.